The Toys: Career

 Marc introduced them to songwriters Sandy Linzer and Denny Randell.
 Linzer and Randell wrote most of the songs they recorded.
 They took a piano piece from a Bach exercise book ("Minuet in G major" by Christian Petzold), put a Motown bassline to it, and "A Lover's Concerto" was born; the song soon rose to number two on the U.S. Billboard Hot 100.
 The band followed that up with another hit, "Attack!", also written by Linzer and Randell, which reached the Top 20.

 They also produced the group's 1965–66 recordings on the DynoVoice record label.
 Global sales of this disc exceeded two million copies, with a gold record awarded by the R.I.A.A. in 1965.

 Their first U.S. tour was with Gene Pitney.
 In 1967, the group changed labels and producers, moving to Pitney's label, Musicor Records, but charted only one more minor single (a cover of Brian Hyland's "Sealed with a Kiss") before breaking up.

 The Toys appeared on most of the major TV rock programs, including Hullabaloo and Shindig!.
 They had a cameo role performing their song "Attack!" in the 1967 beach movie It's a Bikini World.

 Harris continued to perform on public television and at "Oldie Shows" as "The Toys featuring Barbara Harris".
-She has also sung with Joe Rivers, known for Johnnie & Joe's hit, "Over The Mountain".
+She has also sung with Joe Rivers, known for Johnnie & Joe's hit, "Over the Mountain, Across the Sea".
 In 1998, she produced and released her first solo CD entitled Barbara Now, for which she wrote all but two of the songs.
 In 2016, she released the singles, "Forever Spring" and "(Rock 'n' Roll) Soothes The Soul".